 Other dental antibiotics include metronidazole, Clindamycin, azithromycin, and erythromycin.
 These are not as common in dentistry for fighting bacterial infections as penicillin or amoxicillin; however, they may be used if the patient is allergic to antibiotics from the penicillin class.

-We briefly mentioned some of the most common antibiotics used for tooth infection treatment.
+Common antibiotics used for tooth infection treatment include penicillin, amoxicillin, metronidazole, Clindamycin, and azithromycin.
 Now let's take a closer look.

 Penicillin and amoxicillin

 Penicillin refers to a class of antibiotics that includes penicillin and amoxicillin.
 According to the Mayo Clinic, the typical dosage for adults and children who weigh more than 88 pounds is 250–500 mg every eight hours, or 500–875 mg every 12 hours.

 The amount and frequency will depend on the type of infection you have and its location.